i-am-jc/famcon25/2/scene7.md

 Yep!
 God calls us to take courage!
 Going back to our Galilee reminds us that He is with us always, until the end of time.
 That's why we should not be afraid when troubles come.

 <mark>**Mom:**</mark>
 Instead, we pursue holiness as a family through sacraments and intentional family time, so we learn to heal together and love one another the way Jesus taught us.
 We should not be afraid.
-Instead, we should be—
+Instead, we should be...

 <mark>**All Children:**</mark>
-—BRAVE!
+**...BRAVE!**

 <mark>**Dad:**</mark>
-(addressing the audience) Families!
-Are you ready to be BRAVE? (audience response, can repeat or do adlib for audience engagement)
+<mark>*(addressing the audience)* </mark> Families!
+Are you ready to be BRAVE? <mark>*(audience response, can repeat or do adlib for audience engagement)* </mark>

 <mark>**Mom:**</mark>
 Families!
-Did you have fun on this BRAVE adventure with us? (audience response, can repeat or do adlib for audience engagement)
+Did you have fun on this BRAVE adventure with us? <mark>*(audience response, can repeat or do adlib for audience engagement)* </mark>

 <mark>**Mom:**</mark>
 This time, we're gonna do the session activity together!
-Are you excited? (wait for audience to respond) Great!
-Our last activity for this FamCon session is called—
+Are you ready? <mark>*(wait for audience to respond)* </mark> Great!
+Our last activity for this FamCon session is called...

 <mark>**All:**</mark>
-FAMILY FIRST!
-LED
+**FAMILY FIRST!**

+---
-Main LED: SESSION ACTIVITY INSTRUCTIONS.
+<mark>**Main Display: SESSION ACTIVITY INSTRUCTIONS.** </mark>

+---

 <mark>**Mom:**</mark>
 For this activity, you will need your conference kit and writing materials.
-We will give you 10 seconds to bring them out! (count down) Does everyone have their materials?
-Raise them up high! (wait for audience to respond)
+We will give you 10 seconds to bring them out! *(count down)* Does everyone have their materials?
+Raise them up high! *(wait for audience to respond)*

 <mark>**Eldest:**</mark>
-Let's start!
-On page 21 of your conference kit, you will find the Family First activity template.
+Let's start! <mark>**On page 21 of your conference kit** </mark>, you will find the Family First activity template.
 Today, we will plan the different activities that each family member must actively join and be a part of.
 This activity plan will help us remember to prioritize and protect family activities.

 <mark>**Middle:**</mark>
 There are 4 boxes in the template.
 The first box is for IMPORTANT DATES and schedules.
 Fill in birthdays, anniversaries, and other important dates that must not be missed or forgotten by the family.
 Each member must absolutely not make other plans on these dates.